Yves Archambault

 Yves Archambault (born June 22, 1952, in Montreal, Quebec) is a Canadian former professional ice hockey goaltender.

+Early life

+Archambault was born in Montreal.
+As a youth, he played in the 1965 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Montreal.

+Career

 Archambault played 11 games in the World Hockey Association (WHA) with the Philadelphia and Vancouver Blazers.
 His career goals against average was 5.05.

-As a youth, he played in the 1965 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Montreal.

 Since retirement from professional hockey, Archambault has worked as a sports agent in Anjou, Quebec.